ssewell/msfs-touch-panel/ExperimentalFeature.md

 ## How to Use
 1. Launch PFD and/or MFD panel from the server application.
+(MSFS Touch Panel Server.exe)

 <img src="screenshots/v0.1/experimental4.png" width="900" hspace="10" valign="top"/>